pantos-io/research-go-ethrelay/README.md

 2. Run `go-ethrelay init` to initialize the client.
 If you encounter any problems calling this command, get sure the rights are properly adjusted so Go can create the ethrelay.yml config file in the current folder.
-It is also possible to generate the file by hand or change the example config file named ethrelay.example.yml contained in this repo.
+It is also possible to generate the file by hand or change the example config file under configs/ethrelay.example.yml contained in this repo.

 3. Start Ganache (should start on the default port 7545, if not, change this in the config file).